Conditions We Treat

 De Quervain's is a painful condition affecting the tendons on the thumb side of the wrist.
 It typically develops from repetitive thumb and wrist movements.
 It is very common in new parents from lifting and holding their baby.
 Treatment includes thumb and wrist mobilisation, soft tissue work and activity modification.

 Not necessarily.
 For mild to moderate carpal tunnel, conservative care is a reasonable first step.
-A 2019 study in the Journal of Orthopaedic and Sports Physical Therapy showed that manual therapy matched surgical outcomes at one year.
+A 2019 randomised trial found that manual therapy produced comparable outcomes to surgery at one year for mild to moderate cases.
 Surgery is typically reserved for severe cases with muscle wasting or failed conservative care.

 Night-time numbness in the fingers is a hallmark of carpal tunnel syndrome.
 The wrist naturally flexes during sleep, which increases pressure on the median nerve within the carpal tunnel.
 It can also result from nerve compression in the neck or thoracic outlet.
 A thorough assessment helps determine the source.